Note

 exp2_1echoes.analysis.set_options(p0={"amp": 0.5, "tau": estimated_t2hahn2, "base": 0.5})

-print("The first circuit of hahn echo experiment with 1 echo:")
+print("The second circuit of hahn echo experiment with 1 echo:")

 print(exp2_1echoes.circuits()[1])

-The first circuit of hahn echo experiment with 0 echoes:
+The second circuit of hahn echo experiment with 0 echoes:

 0

-The first circuit of hahn echo experiment with 1 echo:
+The second circuit of hahn echo experiment with 1 echo:

 from qiskit_experiments.test.t2hahn_backend import T2HahnBackend